-In every company, there is someone who "knows about computers" or is perceived that way by colleagues.
-When a problem arises, and reporting to external IT involves costs or waiting, that person simply resolves it.
-It sounds innocent.
-In practice, it's a serious problem that we encounter in companies.
+In every company there is someone who "knows computers" or is perceived that way by coworkers.
+When a problem arises, and contacting external IT means cost or waiting, that person simply solves it.
+It sounds harmless.
+In practice, it is a serious problem we encounter in companies.

-Shadow IT refers to all tools, systems, and IT solutions used in the company without the knowledge and control of the IT department.
-The name is not accidental - it is the infrastructure that exists "in the shadows," outside of the official environment.
+Shadow IT includes all tools, systems, and IT solutions used in a company without the knowledge and control of the IT department.
+The name is no accident - it is infrastructure that exists "in the shadows", outside the official environment.

-It could be an employee who installed their own software on their work computer because the company solution seemed too slow.
-It could be a team that started using a personal Dropbox for exchanging project files because it was more convenient.
-Maybe someone uses a personal email account because it was easy to do; emails can be sent.
-Or perhaps it's someone who simply "takes care of IT" in the company - solves colleagues' problems, configures new devices, sets permissions - because that’s how it turned out, and everyone is happy.
+It may be an employee who installed their own software on a company computer because the company-provided one seemed too slow.
+It may be a team that started using a personal Dropbox to exchange project files because it was more convenient.
+Someone may use a private email account because only a little had to be done and emails could be sent.
+Or it may be the person who simply "handles IT" in the company - solving colleagues' problems, configuring new devices, setting up access - because that is how it worked out and everyone is happy.

 Each of these scenarios has one thing in common: the company loses control over what happens to its data and infrastructure.